-Contact: <sip:alice@sip.example.com>;q=1.0 Contact: <tel:+442081234567>;q=0.5 Via: SIP/2.0/UDP proxy1.example.com;branch=z9hG4bK87asdks7 Via: SIP/2.0/UDP proxy2.example.com;branch=z9hG4bK77asjd removal of array support, application only has to inspect the main header list in the message.
+'''

+Contact: <sip:alice@sip.example.com>;q=1.0

+Contact: <tel:+442081234567>;q=0.5

+Via: SIP/2.0/UDP proxy1.example.com;branch=z9hG4bK87asdks7

+Via: SIP/2.0/UDP proxy2.example.com;branch=z9hG4bK77asjd

+'''

 The SIP standard specifies that there should NOT be any difference in the processing of message containing either kind of header representations.
 So we believe that the removal of header array support will not limit the functionality of PJSIP at all.